magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     _embedscreen, _creator (e.g. web_embedded); and mweb and tv_embedded
     (agegate bypass) with no variants.
 By default, android,web is used, but tv_embedded and creator variants are added as required for age-gated videos.
-Similarly, the music variants are added for music.youtube.com urls.
+Similarly the music variants are added for music.youtube.com urls.
 You can use all to use all the clients, and default for the default clients.
 -   player_skip: Skip some network requests that are generally needed